MolSnoo/Alter-Ego/Docs/developer_reference/data_structures/item.md

   `this.containerName`

 This is a type and name of the container the Item can be found in.
-An Item's container is the data structure whose description contains a mention of the Item in an [[item list|Tutorial:-Writing-descriptions#il]].
+An Item's container is the data structure whose description contains a mention of the Item in an [item list](../../moderator_guide/writing_descriptions.md#il).
 When the Item is taken, mention of the Item will be removed from the item list in its container.
 Note that the Item's container must be in the same Room as the Item itself.

 In order to properly specify an Item's container, the type of the container must be specified, then a colon, then the container's name.
-However, if the container is another Item, then its identifier must be given instead of its name, and the [[inventory slot|Data-Structure:-Prefab#inventory]] this Item is in, with both separated by a forward slash (`/`).
+However, if the container is another Item, then its identifier must be given instead of its name, and the [inventory slot](prefab.md#inventory) this Item is in, with both separated by a forward slash (`/`).
 For some examples of correct container names, see the following table:

 | Type   | Name / Identifier | Inventory Slot | Container Name                      |
 |--------|-------------------|----------------|-------------------------------------|